 The intention of this memo from the President is to serve as a reminder in regard to contracting on behalf of West Chester University.
 The President alone has the authority to sign contracts or agreements that bind the University unless the President delegates this authority, in writing, to others.
 No person, excepting the written delegates, may sign contracts or agreements involving the University.

-For the sake of clarity, the primary person who has been delegated with contracting officer authority on behalf of the University, without financial limitations is the Chief Financial Officer and Associate Vice President for Administration and Finance.
+For the sake of clarity, the primary person who has been delegated with contracting officer authority on behalf of the University, without financial limitations is the Chief Financial Officer and Associate Vice President for Finance and Business Services.
 In the event of his/her absence, that responsibility shall fall to the Director of Business Services (see current delegation documents at bottom of this page).
 No other individual has contracting signatory authority on behalf of the University unless delegated in advance and in writing.
 The new procurement law (Act 57) has established checks and balances to be certain that more than one individual is involved in the approval process.
 To this end, this Act has designated a Contracting Officer and a Fiscal Officer designation.

-The primary person who has been delegated authority as "fiscal officer" to review contracts and agreements, and to sign disbursement authorizations on behalf of the University, without limitation is the Vice President for Administration and Finance, or the Associate Vice President for Finance and Business Services (see current delegation documents at bottom of this page).
+The primary person who has been delegated authority as "fiscal officer" to review contracts and agreements, and to sign disbursement authorizations on behalf of the University, without limitation is the Chief Financial Officer and Associate Vice President for Finance and Business Services (see current delegation documents at bottom of this page).
 No other individual has fiscal authority on behalf of the University unless delegated in advance and in writing.

 These designations are made pursuant to Act 57 of 1998 and the Board of Governors Policy 1998-04.
 If you have any questions regarding this memo or require assistance in the preparation of a contract, please feel free to contact Mrs. Marianne Peffall at telephone extension 2705 regarding contracting matters.